 The rarest type of card, a blue card is a type of card, given to a player indicating that there have been temporarily suspended from play.

-Basically, the card indicates that the player has been suspended for two minutes and will not take part in the game till after two minutes of the game.
+The card indicates that the player has been suspended for two minutes and will not take part in the game till after two minutes of the game.
 However, the card is mostly used in indoor soccer games.

 Offenses That Could Lead To A Yellow Card In Soccer